What Percentage of Homebuyers Pay Cash? It Depends on the Market

 These types of investors buy, renovate, and keep the properties for a longer time period than house flippers.
 They look for houses in neighborhoods that will provide long-term cash flow in the form of rental income for many years post-renovation.

-In today’s suburban market, long-term real estate investors are interested in suburban homes in the Midwest, including Cleveland, Cincinnati, and Kansas City.
+In today’s market, long-term real estate investors are interested in metro areas with affordable entry points that will have strong price appreciation in the next 10 years, including homes in Boise, Idaho; Fort Wayne, Indiana; Denver, Colorado; and Charlotte, North Carolina.
 A location with good school districts, proximity to major employers, or a nearby university are all factors that can make your house more appealing to a rental investor.

 iBuyers

 IBuyers have only been in existence since the mid-2010s, but they are essentially high-tech home buying businesses that provide near-instant cash offers on homes while providing a mostly online home-selling experience.
-They typically prefer to buy newer properties that are less likely to need major repairs and aren’t too expensive; the median price of a home purchase by an iBuyer was $347,000 in Q1 2022. iBuyer activity has declined as a share of the overall market by 23% from a year earlier.
-In addition, iBuyers currently pay an average of 86% of the market value of the homes they buy.
+They typically prefer to buy newer properties that are less likely to need major repairs and aren’t too expensive.

 4. International buyer activity

-As of 2021, a substantial 44% of international buyers pay cash when they purchase a U.S. home, according to a report from NAR.
-Still, international buyers only account for 1.8% of all existing home sales, and the percentage of international buyers purchasing U.S. homes has decreased in recent years.
-When international buyers do purchase real estate in America, they tend to prioritize big cities including New York, San Francisco, Miami, Boston, Los Angeles, and Washington, D.C.
+As of 2024, a substantial 50% of international buyers pay cash when they purchase a U.S. home, according to a report from NAR.
+Still, international buyers only account for only 1.3% of all existing home sales, and the percentage of international buyers purchasing U.S. homes has decreased in recent years.
+Of the international buyers that did purchase real estate in America between April 2023 and March 2024, the highest percentage went to Florida (20%), followed by Texas, California, Arizona, and Georgia.

 5. Concentration of repeat buyers